EXCLUSIVE-Singapore's Temasek: evolution not revolution

 The percentage of the portfolio at risk grew at a time when Ho was increasing Temasek's bets on China, emerging Asian economies and Western banks.
 The VaR has since dropped to 12 percent of the portfolio value, or S$22 billion, according to Temasek's latest annual review.

-Temasek has more risk tolerance than the Government of Singapore Investment Corp, a $300 billion manager of central bank reserves, which targets a return above the inflation rate of leading developed economies.
+Temasek has more risk tolerance than the Government of Singapore Investment Corp (GIC), a $300 billion manager of central bank reserves, which targets a return above the inflation rate of leading developed economies.

 PORTFOLIO RE-BALANCE?